MosleyJD65109/School_District_Analysis-/README.md

 ![Bottom 5 Schools](https://user-images.githubusercontent.com/104540261/180646123-b9df296b-6eb2-4b0e-8a0e-d77503bac9b6.png)

-When assessing school summaries and performing schools, the score replacements did affect the ranking of the top five performing schools.
-Thomas High School ranked second place in the top five performing schools with a 91% overall passing.
-After replacing both math and reading scores, Thomas High School was taken out of the top five category since they now display a 65% overall passing.
-On the plus side, these changes did not place Thomas High School among the bottom five performing schools.
-Those ranks remained the same.
-Per the revised School Summary, Thomas High School now ranks 8th place among 15 high schools in the district.
+The assessment of the school summaries and all of the schools performance revealed that replacing the scores of the top five performing schools did not significantly affect their rankings.
+The second placed ranked school was Thomas High School.
+Thomas High School ranked second with a 91% overall passing score.
+When the math and reading scores were replaced the overall passing percentage dropped to 65%.
+This took them out of the top five performing school rankings.
+This was not a drastic enough change to place Thomas High School in the bottom five performing schools but it did lower their rank to 8th place.

 ### Average Math Scores by Grade & School